 IRUS also stores data, allowing the tracking of a room’s performance over a time period.
 This data is used to display a visual record of your screen, but can also be linked to systems such as EMMS to track performance and faults within a building.

-How Irus works
+How Irus components connect

 Irus is a control system comprising a room node or control unit (CU3) which connects to a power unit (PU3) which in turn powers a panel heater (or thermal drive valve on a wet radiator) within each room.
 The CU3 has a built-in PIR which ensures rooms are only heated when occupied.